 The next-generation AI is here!
-And although it’s only available as a paid service, you can still try the new version of ChatGPT for free.
+Although it’s only available as a paid service, you can still try the new version of ChatGPT for free.

 Unless you’ve lived under a rock for the last couple of years, you should be familiar with ChatGPT.
 The AI chatbot has passed several law exams and arguably beaten the Turing test.
-And with over 100 million users, it’s being actively used by students to write academic essays, generate workable scripts for YouTubers, comedians, and other creators, solve real-world problems, and much more.
+With over 100 million users, it’s being actively used by students and creators to write academic essays, generate workable scripts for YouTubers, comedians, and other creators, solve real-world problems, and much more.

 How does GPT-4 compare to ChatGPT?